perrette/sealevelbayes/README.md

 Some parts of the code included in this repository are not directly related to the cited publication.
 The code is intended for a wider purpose and will be extended beyond what was initially published.

-Perhaps most importantly, we have not yet found a satisfactory manner of distributing *all* required data to run the code (see [Data and Materials Availability](#data-and-materials-availability)).
+We have not yet found a satisfactory manner of distributing *all* required data to run the code (see [Data and Materials Availability](#data-and-materials-availability)).
 The main reason is lack of time to coordinate with the helpful colleagues that provided us their data, and potential licensing issues in including data from other sources.
 There is also the sheer volume of some of the datasets involved.
 We hope this can be fixed in the future.